Ryan-Te/Memory-Mod/README.md

 to load it you do `setRomLoc LOCATION`.
 LOCATION is with the TUNG install directory as the root.
 then you pulse the `Change Flash Location` peg and then pulse the `Flash ROM` or `Flash RAM` peg.

 if you pulse the `Save RAM` peg on the RAM's it will make a MMROM file with the current RAM data in it and save it to the location set by `setRomLoc`

+Pin Reference: